 But, there are still plenty of opportunities where companies need to print construction plans - and the color is absolutely crucial when printing 3D BIM Images.

 AutoDesk defines BIM as “an intelligent model-based process that provides insight to help you plan, design, construct, and manage buildings and infrastructure.”

-This collaborative software is now allowing architects, engineers, and contractors to work together in new exciting ways.
+This collaborative software now allows architects, engineers, and contractors to work together in exciting ways.
 But, a paradigm shift always forces other changes.

-One significant change as a result of BIM is the necessity to print construction plans in full color rather than monochrome.
+One significant change due to BIM is the necessity to print construction plans in full color rather than monochrome.

 There are a variety of different applications available for BIM, but the top three are easily recognized:

 AutoCAD - specialized toolsets and get access to industry-specific functionality, greater mobility with the new web and mobile apps, and the latest feature updates.
 It also includes specialized features & libraries for mechanical design, architecture, 3D mapping, and more while working in a familiar AutoCAD interface.

 Revit - software built for Building Information Modeling (BIM), helping professionals design, build, and maintain higher-quality, more energy-efficient buildings.
 Revit allows firms to collaborate and make more-informed decisions earlier in the design process to deliver projects more efficiently.